grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 There are some exceptions which may cause a breaking change without a new major
 version:

+- Non-stable functionality: Functionality which is explicitly marked as non-stable (for example, experimental or beta) are exempt from backwards compatibility between minor releases.

+  Non-stable functionality should be backwards compatible between patch releases, unless a breaking change is required for that patch release.

 - Security: a breaking change may be made if a security fix requires making a breaking change.